Annual Trade Survey

-The Structural Business Statistics: Trade Sector is an annual structural statistical operation aimed at companies engaged in Trade activities (Section G of the CNAE-2009), which includes the sale and repair of motor vehicles and motorcycles, wholesale trade and trade intermediaries and retail trade.
+The Structural Business Statistics: Trade Sector is an annual structural statistical operation aimed at Enterprises engaged in Trade activities (Section G of the CNAE-2009), which includes the sale and repair of motor vehicles and motorcycles, wholesale trade and trade intermediaries and retail trade.

-This operation enables the identification of the main structural and economic characteristics of businesses in the sector studied through a wide range of variables relating to employed staff, turnover and other incomes, purchases and consumption, staff, tax and investment expenditure.
+This operation enables the identification of the main structural and economic characteristics of enterprises in the sector studied through a wide range of variables relating to employed staff, turnover and other incomes, purchases and consumption, staff, tax and investment expenditure.

 As well as enabling the study of the transformations undergone in the sector studied, the other main uses are as follows: